jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Lateral_Movement_and_Pivoting.md

 ### Reverse Shell Note
 Always use the IP of the lateralmovement interface as your attacker IP for any reverse connections.

+## Task 2 Summary: Moving Through the Network

+### What Lateral Movement Is

+Lateral movement refers to the techniques attackers use to move between systems inside a network after gaining an initial foothold.
+Attackers do this to:

+- Reach their ultimate objectives
+- Bypass network segmentation and restrictions
+- Create additional access points
+- Confuse defenders and reduce detection

+Rather than a single step in a kill chain, lateral movement is a repeating cycle:
+Gain access → extract credentials → move to a new host → escalate → extract more credentials → repeat.

+Attackers often need several cycles before reaching high‑value systems.

+### Example Scenario

+A phishing compromise lands the attacker on a Marketing workstation, which is heavily restricted.
+To reach an internal code repository, the attacker:

+1. Elevates privileges on the Marketing PC
+2. Extracts local admin hashes
+3. Identifies another host: DEV‑001‑PC
+4. Uses the reused local admin hash to access DEV‑001‑PC
+5. From the developer’s machine, reaches the code repository

+Even if Marketing had direct access, using the developer’s machine is less suspicious in audit logs.

+### Attacker Techniques

+Attackers can move laterally using:

+- Standard administrative protocols: WinRM, RDP, VNC, SSH
+- More stealthy techniques covered later in the room

+They try to mimic realistic user behaviour to avoid detection (e.g., IT staff accessing servers is normal; Marketing PC accessing DEV‑001‑PC is suspicious).

+### Administrators & UAC
+Two types of admin accounts matter:

+- Local admin accounts (on the machine)
+- Domain accounts with local admin rights

+Key difference: User Account Control (UAC) restricts local admins (except the built‑in Administrator).

+- Local admins connecting remotely via RPC/SMB/WinRM receive a filtered medium‑integrity token, blocking privileged actions.
+- Domain admins with local admin rights get full privileges remotely.

+If a lateral movement technique fails, UAC restrictions on a non‑default local admin may be the reason.